Best Cycling Backpacks

 For the most part, this is a hydration pack.
 With the reservoir full, there isn’t a lot of space left for other items.
 Reviewers say that there is just enough room to slide in a small toolkit, a snack, and their cell phone.
 The bag itself weighs just under two pounds.

-Adjustable straps, including a waste and chest strap, make it possible for this bag to fit both a child and an adult.
+Adjustable straps, including a waist and chest strap, make it possible for this bag to fit both a child and an adult.
 Padded shoulder straps allow this bag to sit comfortably.
 This hydration pack allows you to carry enough water for a long ride while minimizing all other weight.
 It is great for longer rides where you do not require extensive gear and tools.

 This cycling backpack is fairly priced.
 As long as you realize ahead of time that it is built mostly to carry your water, you’ll be happy.
 With three liters of water, you can really ride for a long time.